Domestic Air Terminal

 Operating hours: Daily from 6.30/7.00 until midnight, except on Sundays and most holidays, when it runs from 11.30/12.00 until midnight.
 There is no bus service on Good Friday, Easter, Christmas, and New Year’s Day.

-Fares and tickets: A single trip costs ISK 550 at the time of writing and can be bought from the driver (who does not give change) or through the mobile app.
+Fares and tickets: A single trip costs ISK 550 at the time of writing and can be bought through the mobile app Klapp, through disposable paper cards, plastic cards or with cash on the bus.
 The Reykjavík City Card provides free use of the bus system and is available for 24, 48, or 72 hours.

 Going out of town: The city buses also run to some of the larger towns in the countryside and to Keflavik Airport.
 For destinations, routes, and schedules, consult www.straeto.is or use the Klapp app.
 Prices and frequency of departure vary, depending on your destination.
 Tickets can be bought through the Klapp app and buses leaving the city accept cash.
 They also have Wi-Fi and electric sockets.
 Bus rides out of the city are dependent on the weather so be sure to consult the forecast, especially if you’re travelling in winter.